What is Targeted Distribution?

 Looking to target people interested in a new AC unit for the summer?
 Use a targeted distribution platform like Outbrain to promote your industry-specific content.
 This type of content includes anything you publish about current events in your industry, new ways of offering your good and services and product-specific information only customers interested in your business would want to read.

 Unfortunately, Outbrain does not let you specifically target other businesses or business owners for B2B marketing.
 If you’re looking to reach other organizations with your content, you’re much better off dabbling in LinkedIn advertising and promoting to the industry-specific groups you are a part of.

 Need more ways to target your visitors with your content?
-Make sure to check out our Online Advertising Guide to help you plan a budget for your distribution strategy:
+Make sure to check out our Online Advertising Guide to help you plan a budget for your targeted distribution strategy: